javascript-2020/code-projects/README.md

 -d dir

-sets a directory to put new uploads or where to find files for download, its relative to the directory the script was started from, if the directory does not exist it is created
+sets a directory to put new uploads or where to find files for download, its relative to the serving directory, if the directory does not exist it is created

 -cwd